easegress-io/easegress/doc/reference/filters.md

 ## RequestBuilder

-The RequestBuilder create new requests according to configuration.
+The RequestBuilder creates new requests according to configuration.

-The example configuration below create a http request with method `GET`, url `http://127.0.0.1:8080`, headers `X-Mock-Header:mock-value` and body `this is body`.
+The example configuration below creates an HTTP request with method `GET`, url `http://127.0.0.1:8080`, headers `X-Mock-Header:mock-value` and body `this is body`.

 ```yaml
 name: requestbuilder-example-1